maw/trst/README.md

   `echo 'first      second  third' | ./trst.py --verbose --spaces all first second third '\3 \2 \1'`

+* The --debug argument:

   Of course, sometimes debugging your regular expressions really is the hard part.
-When this is the case, trst's --debug might be helpful.

-* The --debug argument:

-  Try this:
+If so, try this:

   `echo 'hello world' | ./trst.py --debug all 'h[ea]llo' world  'wow dude'`